Mlince79/Tepecommerce_MS4/README.md

 * Product visuals and descriptions
 The detail of the product will show a description of her technique and the materials she used.
-* Social media as an extension of the business website Instagram and Behance account.
+* Social media as an extension of the business website Instagram and Behance account will be present on each page.
 * Shop
-    - Product detail, where users can add items to their shopping bag.
+    - Product detail area will allow users to add items to their shopping bag.
     - Shopping bag, where users can add or remove items.
-    - Checkout provide by stripe, where users can make their purchase.
+    - Checkout provides by stripe, where users can make their purchase.

 <details>
     <summary>Click to see - User Stories Table</summary>